michaelsproul/usydrc/README.md

 Mac & Linux users should have Python installed already, Windows users will have to [download it](http://python.org/ftp/python/2.7.6/python-2.7.6.msi).

-If you're Python savvy, run `sudo pip2 install beautifulsoup4 requests==2.0.1 keyring`.
+If you're Python savvy, run `sudo pip2 install beautifulsoup4 requests keyring`.

 ## Installation ##